 I have imagined many times that planting an idea in a person’s head must be a rather simple feat… You had just to mention something while carrying a thoughtful conversation with them, and there it would go- directly past the occupied Conscious mind into the deeper realms of the Subconscious.

 There’s another way I recently learned but I never figured exactly how or why it would work.
-I concluded that it is mentally taxing to think for oneself; therefore a mind readily accepts any seemingly complicated but already-chewed idea that you throw at it out of a kind of trust which comes from a very subtle attitude of thought-laziness.
+I concluded that it is mentally taxing to think for oneself; therefore a mind would readily accept any seemingly complicated but already-chewed idea that you throw at it out of a kind of trust which comes from a very subtle attitude of thought-laziness.

 It’s a vague feeling I have that critical thinkers eventually come to a point of no return when they stumble upon the fact that the art of thinking bestows great responsibility on those that delve deep into its secrets.

 Human nature is a complex affair of intelligent biology and wishful dreaming.
 Were it only the simpler biology that drove our beings, life would be relatively easy, and the planet a healthier harmony of deterministic interactions.
-But apparently, a certain amount of organizational complexity (like the lump of neurons in our heads) is seen to give rise to a metaphysical intelligence, often leading to the development of an objective realization of the self.
+But apparently, a certain amount of organizational complexity (like the lump of neurons in our skull) is seen to give rise to a metaphysical intelligence, sometimes leading to the development of an objective realization of the self.
 Simply put, as the Earth began to accumulate mass and develop an attractive field around it, so did its eventual inhabitants an intelligence out of simple biological complexity.

 To claim this treasure is to unlock the deepest, most innate characteristics of the human mind that bind each being to the universal breathing undercurrent of life.
-To claim, therefore, is to understand the core of all existential bliss and agony available in humankind’s experiential spectrum.
+To claim, therefore, is to know the core of all existential bliss and agony available in humankind’s experiential spectrum.
 It is no superpower, but simply a quantum leap in understanding that makes one immensely more accepting of their own nature.

 “Knowing your own darkness is the best method for dealing with the darknesses of other people.” ― C.G.
 Jung